mLaSDI: Multi-stage latent space dynamics identification: LaSDI Framework

 While many applications of SINDy enforce sparsity in the coefficient matrix (as the algorithm's name implies), we use a dense coefficient matrix.
-This allows us to have greater representation power in the latent space.
-Additionally, if we enforced sparsity, the SINDy coefficients corresponding to each training parameter would have a different sparsity pattern.
-This sparsity would then be violated when interpolating for unseen parameter values, as we will see in Section \ref{subsec:GPinterp}.
+This allows us to retain greater representation power in the latent space.
+Additionally, if we enforced sparsity, the SINDy coefficients corresponding to each training parameter would yield a different sparsity pattern.
+This sparsity would then be violated with the interpolation scheme described in Section~\ref{subsec:GPinterp}.

 After solving the least squares problem~\eqref{eq:SINDY_LSP} for each of our $N_\mu$ simulations, we form tensors for our SINDy approximations of the latent space dynamics and the corresponding coefficient matrices